 Brian Pahlmann is the chair of ClubSport Aberdeen.
-As such, he represents ClubSport on the board of the Active Aberdeen Partnership.

 Brian has a lifelong passion for helping people to become active and to stay active.
 He applied this passion to physical therapy and sports medicine for 15 years and to fitness and coaching for over 20 years while still at home in the United States.
 Since April 2016, he has channeled this energy into Aberdeen Amateur Athletic Club as club manager.

 Brian is excited to take an active role in supporting and empowering the sport club community of Aberdeen through the establishment and future endeavors of ClubSport Aberdeen.

 Gordon McIver is a founder member of UK Sooyang Do Association in 2003 having trained in a previous Martial Art where he obtained the rank of Class Instructor.
 In 2004 he was promoted to Chief Instructor and Examiner.
 Gordon was also Chariperson for a number of years before standing down in 2020.